-Right now we are developing an adaptive learning engine which chooses content for each learner individually – by her level and knowledge gaps.
-The adaptive engine calculate the average difficulty rating based on how many times the students considered the lesson to be too hard or too easy and how quickly and how many attempts on average did it take for a student to complete the assignment.
+Several courses at Stepik use an adaptive learning engine which chooses content for each learner individually – by their level and knowledge gaps.
+The adaptive engine calculates the average difficulty rating based on how many times the learner considered the lesson to be too hard or too easy and how quickly and how many attempts on average did it take for a learner to complete the assignment.

 The difference between a regular and an adaptive course:

-- There is not set structure in an adaptive course.
+- there is no set structure in an adaptive course;

-- A student can not follow a linear pre-set structure of the course, the adaptive engine generates a unique path for each student.
+- a learner can not follow a linear pre-set structure of the course, the adaptive engine generates a unique path for each learner;

-- The students will not get any points upon completing an assignment in an adaptive course.
+- learners get no points upon completing an assignment in an adaptive course.
 They have skills level and the confidence.

-If the course is adaptive, students have extra buttons on the top of the page like this:
+If the course is adaptive, learners have extra buttons on the top of the page like this:

 P.S.
-Initially, the adaptive system may behave somewhat randomly for students, but the more problems they solve, the smarter it becomes!
+Initially, the adaptive system may behave somewhat randomly for learners, but the more problems they solve, the smarter it becomes!